peterujah/pagination/README.md

 # PHP Pagination

-Hierarchical is a simple php & mysql program to arrange users based on their rankings, it can also be used to represent data in a chain ranking.
-This libery will work very well with Google Organisation chart
+Pagination is a simple pagging in php

 ## Installation